 Mould & Mildew: Where Does it Lurk?

 Most moulds are microscopic fungi that grow on a hosting surface, like a loaf of bread or a musty, kitchen cabinet.
-The green mould you see on an old loaf of bread is not one mould but is actually clusters of hundreds of connected networks of mould.
+The green mould you see on an old loaf of bread is not one mould but is a cluster of hundreds of connected networks of mould.

 Each mould spore clusters together using tiny, tubular arms to create a singular organism, commonly referred to as a cluster.
 This clustered type of mould is visible.

 But, high amounts of “unclustered” microscopic individual mould spores are often moving through our airspace.
 These spores are completely invisible to the human eye.
 For this reason, mould and mildew can be hard to spot, and therefore even harder to get rid of.
 Although a small amount of mould and mildew won’t hurt most of us, it begins to become a big problem when the mould spores get out of hand.
 When quantity does get out of hand, or when individuals who are highly sensitive to toxic mould, breathe it in, it can present a serious health hazard.
 Mould and mildew are known to cause respiratory problems, common allergic reaction symptoms, nervous-system disorders and depression.

-In particular, there are certain types of moulds that produce what are called mycotoxins.
+In particular, certain types of moulds produce what are called mycotoxins.
 These moulds are particularly dangerous and create a toxic breathing environment for you, your children and your pets.
 Studies have shown that breathing in large amounts of these mycotoxins can impair the entire human system, and can even lead to death.

 Eye-Opening Statistics About Mould:

 - A groundbreaking report from 2007 stated that scientists found a direct correlation between a high presence of mould in households and depression.

 - Even more shockingly, studies have shown that the air inside our homes can be worse than the air outside.
 The average American spends around 90% of his time in enclosed buildings and over 60% of his time in our houses.